Average lifting capacity of men

 How Much Maximum Weight Can the Average Person or Average Man Lift?

 Understanding how much the average person can lift helps set realistic expectations for strength training.
-Whether you're comparing lifts like the deadlift, bench press, squat, or overhead press, this guide breaks down exactly how much weight the average man or untrained lifter can handle and what influences these numbers.
+Whether you're comparing lifts like the deadlift, bench press, squat, or overhead press, this guide breaks down exactly how much weight the Beginner lifter can handle and what influences these numbers.

 What Determines the Amount of Weight a Person Can Lift?